jemmec/legshark/README.md

 # Legshark

-> Legshark is a 60% (15 by 5) ortholinear keyboard designed with both flexability and familiarity in mind.
+Legshark is a open source 60% (15 by 5) ortholinear keyboard designed with both flexability and familiarity in mind.

 ## Overview